Don’t believe? Don’t tick!

 Many people have and still do.

-So here at Atheism we say “Don’t Believe It? – Don’t Tick It!” and when asked your religion, tick the “No religion” box.
+So here at Atheism UK we say “Don’t Believe It? – Don’t Tick It!” and whenever you are asked your religion, tick the “No religion” box.

 The more that atheists stand together to be counted, the greater influence we will have to combat the false claims and undeserved privileges of the religious institutions.